 Glencoe Cemetery and Oakview Cemetery are located in Big Stone Gap.
-They are both owned and operated by the Town as part of its parks and recreation system.
+They are both owned and operated by the Town.
 Although a mausoleum was constructed at Glencoe Cemetery to provide additional burial choices, both cemeteries are nearing capacity.
 Expansion of Glencoe Cemetery is possible to the north.
-Funds for the maintenance of the cemeteries are derived partially from the sale of cemetery lots.
+The Department of Parks and Recreation is responsible for the maintenance of the cemeteries and funds are derived from the sale of cemetery lots.